 Regulated parties

-The proposed rules would affect individuals, business and government agencies that hold or apply for National Pollutant Discharge Elimination System permits and Water Pollution Control Facility permits.
+The proposed rules would affect individuals, businesses and government agencies that hold or apply for National Pollutant Discharge Elimination System permits and Water Pollution Control Facility permits.

 Request for other options

-During the public comment period, DEQ requests public comment on whether to consider other options for achieving the rules’ substantive goals, while reducing the rules’ negative economic impact on business.
+During the public comment period, DEQ requests input on whether to consider other options for achieving the rules’ substantive goals, while reducing the rules’ negative economic impacts on business.